List of Star Wars species (F–J): Ithorian

 Ithorians are a species of intelligent herbivores from the planet Ithor.
 They are commonly called "Hammerheads" because of their long, curving neck and T-shaped head.

-Ithorians have two mouths and glossy, brown flesh.
-In general, they are devoted environmentalists, staunch herbivores, and complete pacifists.
-Many have become galactic traders who peacefully travel the stars in giant herd ships.
-They will only resort to violence if threatened.
-Because of their mild demeanor, most Ithorians avoided the Galactic Civil War, although a few joined the Rebel Alliance.

 Ithorians are natives of the planet Ithor, a lush world with sprawling rain forests.
 The Ithorians worship Mother Jungle and long ago vowed never to desecrate their planet.
 Once they discovered repulsorlift technology, the Ithorians built expansive "herd cities" floating in the skies above their home world.
 The species migrated to these platforms, ensuring that Ithor would remain pristine forever.
 However, the Yuuzhan Vong destroyed their planet when the second in command released a plague that turned everything into a black sludge.

 Abroad, Ithorians have integrated well with the intergalactic community.
 Their own language is difficult for non-Ithorians to learn, as the Ithorians have twin mouths on opposite sides of their necks.
 However, they are able speak Basic, albeit with an accent.
 Their vocal cords are strong enough to produce a sound shockwave used in defense to stop an enemy in its tracks.

 Ithorian Roron Corobb was a Jedi Master who died protecting Chancellor Palpatine from General Grievous during the Clone Wars.

 Momaw Nadon, an exiled Ithorian, was present in the Mos Eisley Cantina in A New Hope.

 As seen in Star Wars: Knights of the Old Republic, Ithorians were also instrumental in the restoration of the planet Telos after it was destroyed by Sith during the Jedi Civil War.
 An Ithorian named Chodo Habat employed the help of a Jedi Exile during the Telos Restoration Project with the promise that he would cure the exile's "wound in the Force" if the Jedi Exile foiled Czerka Corporation's attempts to take over the restoration project.